 The database used in 2012 includes historical data from the inactive gold-veins in the Dons and Saints vein systems which were among the main ore sources from the mid-1970s to 1980s, when Apex was reportedly able to extract 573,022 ounces of Au from 3.5 million tons of ore.
+Malihan and Flores (2012) reported that manual verification of all historical data was carried out over a three-month period in 2010-2011.
+The same report further stated that data verification and validation has been run using validation methods (automatic) and by printing sections.
+Verification has been run by referring to original certificates or data and against printed reports.
+Errors found are immediately rectified and updated in the database.

-This includes underground channel cut samples from the Dons and Saints vein systems, which were only sampled for the vein au grades, unlike in the current practice where channel sampling is extended to define the grade of the HW and FW.
-Malihan and Flores (2012) reported that the historical data entries were manually verified for a period of three months by referring to the original certificates, printed reports, and assay plan maps.
-The Maco Geology and Technical Services Group initiated database reconstruction in August of 2014.
-Database validation took six months to complete.
-The database, which consists of drill and underground face sample data from the veins actively being mined in the Maligaya-Malumon areas, was then validated and physically verified by CP-Geologist R. E. Peña, and then eventually used to generate a PMRC-compliant resource estimate (Peña, 2015).
+The compiled database includes all drilling data gathered starting from the drilling campaign initiated by Crew Gold in 2005 up to the drilling campaigns that were still active at the designated cut-off date for the report.
+The Maco Geology and Technical Services Group under the current Apex management-initiated database reconstruction in August of 2014.
+The detailed review and validation of existing drill hole and underground sample data took six months to complete.
+The database, which consists of drill hole data and underground sample data, was then validated, and physically verified by CP-Geologist R. E. Peña, and then eventually used to generate a PMRC-compliant resource estimate (Peña, 2015).
 The Maco Geology Team continues to maintain this database, whose updated versions were used in later resource declarations (Peña, 2017; Ausa, 2020).
 All data entries are manually verified by the mine and exploration geologists using the face mapping forms and sample ledgers.